nickobard/Knowledge-Systems-Projects/task_03/README.md

 ![bayes_net_apc_ihc.png](images/bayes_net_apc_ihc.png)

+Note: we used default hyperparameters for PC algorithm and Hill Climbing (or same as in 1). and 2).).

 #### 4) Final Network - Manual Adjustments

 In the 3). network we may notice that there are meaningless connection (and potentially meaningless nodes) - for our classification we are interested only in connections and nodes that lead to `diagnosis`.